The Path to a Purposeful Life: Letting Go of Judgment

 But here’s something I’ve come to realize about a common — usually hidden — energetic block to living a free and purposeful life.
 You can’t live that way — freely, fully, and lightly — if you’re trapped in judgment.

 In this case, I don't mean feeling judged by others for your choices.
-I mean your judgement of others.
+I mean your judgment of others.
 That's why my subject line was: Are you always right?

 And I’m guessing your answer would be no.

 Most reasonable adults know they aren’t always right.
-Many of us even go out of our way to be kind, to understand other people’s points of view.
+Many of us even go out of our way to be kind and to understand other people’s points of view.

-But my life changed when I realized — and finally admitted to myself — that I mostly thought I was right!
+My life changed when I realized — and finally admitted to myself — that I mostly thought I was right!
 One of the first hard lessons about this came in my late twenties, during my Peace Corps years in a Muslim country.
-Everything I’d been taught was “right” about how to be a strong, independent woman suddenly became “wrong.”
+Everything I’d been taught was “right” about being a strong, independent woman suddenly became “wrong.”
 I wasn’t supposed to state my opinions loudly and proudly.
 I wasn’t supposed to let my hair be big.
 I wasn’t supposed to live alone.

 It wasn't me.